It is an increase in blood pressure without damage to the target organs.

 Hypertensive crises are usually controlled with a single drug and should meet the following requirements:

-- Possess a fast and sustained antihypertensive effect.
+- Possess an immediate and sustained antihypertensive effect.

 - Do not decrease blood flow at the cerebral or coronary level.